 Skip to main content

-After the birth
+After the birth (postnatal)

-The first few days with your baby are very satisfying yet it can also be very emotional as you adjust to being a parent.
-You may even find the thought of being in sole charge of a baby quite daunting.
-But don’t worry, this is completely normal and something almost every parent experiences.
+The first few days with your baby can be rewarding yet it can also be very emotional as you adjust to being a parent.
+You may even find the thought of being responsible for a baby quite daunting.
+This is completely normal and something almost every parent experiences.
+Your confidence will grow in time.
+There is lots of support available in hospital and at home.

 • Cord care